chaveniajeffry/lords-mobile-account-management/README.md

 # lords-mobile-account-management

 This are the apps that I'll be using:\
-lm core - this is where all the core model will be\
+lm core - this is where all the core model/info will be\
 lm accounts - this is all the accounts will be\
 lm calculator - this will be all the calcutation needed in everything\
 lm info bank - this is where all the excess info will be\